 Funeral Guide will continually update this page with the latest advice as and when it becomes available.

-The following information is accurate as of the 29th April 2020.
+The following information is accurate as of August 1 2020.

 Can I arrange a funeral during the pandemic?